-We are committed to working with and engaging our local communities.
-We use various platforms to ensure both the local and wider community are consulted, updated and engaged.
+South West London and St George’s Mental Health NHS Trust are dedicated to improving the health and wellbeing of our communities.
+We are committed to working with and engaging our local communities through various platforms to ensure both the local and wider community are consulted, updated and engaged in order to achieve our mission of Making Life Better Together.

 Current Trust community engagement activities